cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 ## Assumptions and dependencies

 - Functional relayer infrastructure is required to perform a channel upgrade.
-- Chains wishing to successfully upgrade a channel must be using a minimum ibc-go version in the v9 line.
+- Chains wishing to successfully upgrade a channel must be using a minimum ibc-go version of v8.1.
 - Chains proposing an upgrade must have the middleware or application module intended to be used in the channel upgrade configured.

 ## Features